 According to Webster's New Collegiate Dictionary, a precis (pronounced prā-sē) is "a concise summary of essential points, statements, or facts."
-According to me, a precis is the equivalent of a draft introduction to a law review article.
-A good introduction gets the reader's attention, explains why the topic of the paper is important, places that topic with a larger legal/social context, and describes what the paper will contribute to the issue.
-It does all of this in around three pages or so, or about five or six paragraphs.
+According to me, a precis is the equivalent of an introduction to a law review article.
+A good introduction gets the reader's attention, explains why the topic of the paper is important, places that topic within a larger legal/social context, and describes what the paper will contribute to the issue.
+It does all of this in around three pages, or about five or six paragraphs.

 The first few paragraphs need to get the reader's attention and simultaneously introduce the topic.
-The goal should be to convince the reader that the topic is an important one, worth writing about.
-About the third or fourth paragraph, the paper ought to focus on what the paper will contribute to the topic, generally explaining the theme of the paper.
-The final paragraph of the introduction should be a section-by-section overview of the paper (one sentence per section), the final sentence of which should be a one-sentence description of the paper's conclusion (see Commandment #4, below)..
+The goal should be to convince the reader that the topic is an important one worth writing about.
+At about the third or fourth paragraph, the precis ought to focus on what the paper will contribute to the topic, by explaining the theme of the paper.
+The final paragraph of the introduction should be a section-by-section overview of the paper (one sentence per section), the final sentence of which should be a one-sentence description of the paper's conclusion (see Commandment #4, below).

 None of these rules are hard and fast ones, but the precis should not be more than three or three-and-one-half pages in length.
-Ultimately, you must use your own discretion, for the responsibility of writing clearly, coherently, and succinctly is yours.
+Ultimately, you must use your own discretion, for the responsibility to write clearly, coherently, and succinctly is yours.
 It is the most valuable skill you can carry away from law school.

-Nevertheless, a precis/introduction must seek to achieve the goals set forth here.
+Nevertheless, a precis/introduction must achieve the goals set forth here.
 Otherwise, you are much more likely to produce a poor paper.
-If you are still unsure, read some introductions in quality law reviews.